morekoya/effectato/README.md

 # README

-This is the repository for the blog app of the Complete Ruby on Rails Developer course
+his is the finance tracker app from the Complete Ruby on Rails Developer course